Bradley-Stradling/Linux_Deb_Box/README.txt

 Deploy_Setup.sh - Deploys the contents of this repo for immediate use.
 Creates a few directories and sources their local paths to aliases, bashrc, and scripts to ease setting up a new debian system.
+This can be run multiple times without creating a mess of files or directories

 Get_Linux_Info.sh - Script to pull some info about the current system and either display on screen, write it to a file in cwd or both.